cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/12-ibc-mw-integrate.md

       //app.go

       // add scoped keepers in case the middleware wishes to
-      // send a packet or acknowledgment without
+      // send a packet or acknowledgement without
       // the involvement of the underlying application scopedKeeperTransfer := capabilityKeeper.NewScopedKeeper("transfer")
       scopedKeeperCustom1 := capabilityKeeper.NewScopedKeeper("custom1")